-&lt;sup>1 ECTS stands for European Credit Transfer and Accumulation System.
-One ECTS point corresponds to some 30 hours of work (see https://ec.europa.eu/education/resources/european-credit-transfer-accumulation-system en)
+1 ECTS stands for European Credit Transfer and Accumulation System.
+One ECTS point corresponds to some 30 hours of work (see https://ec.europa.eu/education/resources/european-credit-transfer-accumulation-system_en)

-- Exercise classes complement the lectures and provide essential help for the understanding and practical application of a lecture's content.
+- Lectures give a formal introduction to the scientific methods and their application in bioinformatics and computational biology and encourage advance thinking in a scientific way.
+They help in acquiring the basic knowledge and understanding the fundamental concepts in analysing large biological data sets and in modelling biological processes using computers. - Exercise classes complement the lectures and provide essential help for the understanding and practical application of a lecture's content.
 Through them, the student will practise and apply the acquired principles, mathematical and statistical techniques and computer-based algorithms. - Laboratory work, be it experimental or theoretical, is the basis of scientific research.
 It provides a controlled environment for the hands-on realization of biological measurements.
 Students with a background different than biology will obtain a basic understanding of experimental design and learn to use instruments commonly used in current biological research. - Seminar presentations are used to expand the student's knowledge in specialized domains often neglected in the formal courses as well as to begin the development of oral presentation skills for scientific results. - The preparation of the Master thesis, under the supervision of an experienced researcher, is the actual starting point of scientific research.